klingo/ESO-LibShifterBox/README.md

     * [ShifterBox:ClearRightList](#shifterboxclearrightlist)

 ### Create
 Returns a new instance of ShifterBox with the given control name. `leftListTitle` and `rightListTitle` are optional and if provided render headers to sort the list.
-If not provided the headers are not shown and the list is sorted in ascending order.
+If not provided the headers are not shown and the list is sorted in ascending order. `customSettings` can also optionally be provided (with individual values), otherwise the default settings are used.
 ```lua
 local shifterBox = LibShifterBox(uniqueAddonName, uniqueShifterBoxName, parentControl, leftListTitle, rightListTitle, customSettings)
 ```